vichargrave/xmldom/README.md

 Build
 =====
-To build the test application just cd to xmldom directory then type "make".
+To build the test application just cd to the xmldom directory then type "make".